sdfgeoff/wasm_minigames/website/src/binding_events.md

 a good hour or two on this thinking that mdbook was gobbling the input with its document-level event handler....

+Another gotcha with key events is that we need to stop the browser respoding to them.
+This is easy enough with `e.stop_propagation()` and `e.prevent_default()` which both prevent other handlers on the page and the browser from seeing the event.

 <canvas id="binding_events"></canvas>

 Once again there's nothing visible, but if you check the console you'll see all